Vote-boosting ensembles: Empirical evaluation

-In this section we carry out an extensive comparison of the accuracy of vote-boosting ensembles with related ensemble methods: bagging, AdaBoost and random forest.
-In the empirical evaluation different classification tasks from the UCI repository \cite{Bache+Lichman:2013} and other sources \cite{breiman_1998_arcing} are considered.
-In Table~\ref{tab:datasets}, the characteristics of the datasets used in our study are summarized.
-For each dataset the table displays the number of instances of the dataset, the number of instances used for training and for testing, and the number of attributes.
-All classification tasks are binary.
+For the empirical evaluation carried out in this an the following section, different binary classification tasks from the UCI repository \cite{Bache+Lichman:2013} and other sources \cite{breiman_1998_arcing} are considered.
+The characteristics of the datasets used in this study are summarized in Table~\ref{tab:datasets}.
+For each dataset, the table displays the total number of labeled instances available, the number of those instances used for training and for testing, and the number of attributes.
+The test error rates reported are averages, followed by the corresponding standard deviations after the $\pm$ sign, over $100$ realizations of the training and test sets.
+For classification problems in which only a finite collection of labeled instances is available, $2/3$ of the data are selected at random for training and the remaining $1/3$ for testing.
+For synthetic problems (namely, {\it Ringnorm}, {\it Twonorm}, and {\it Threenorm}), instances are generated independently at random: $300$ instances are used for training and $2000$ for testing.
+In all cases, stratified sampling is used to ensure that the class distributions in the test and training sets are similar.

+In Table~\ref{tab:results1_base}, the average test errors over the $100$ realizations are shown for all base learners.
+For each dataset, the lowest average generalization error is highlighted in boldface and the second best is underlined.
+If the differences between the two lowest test errors is statistically significant at a significance level $\alpha =0.05$ the lowest error value is marked with an asterisk (*).
+A resampled paired t-test is used for synthetic problems.
+When random train/test partitions of the same dataset are employed a corrected resampled paired t-test \cite{nadeau+bengio_2003_inference,bouckaert+frank_2004_evaluating} is used instead.

+To provide an overall comparison of the accuracies of vote-boosting using the four tested base learners, we apply the framework proposed in \cite{demsar_2006_statistical}.
+To this end, the average rank of the classifier average errors is computed for the $23$ classification problems investigated.
+The rank of a classifier in a specific classification problem is determined by ordering the different methods according to their test errors.
+A lower rank corresponds to a smaller test error and, therefore, better accuracy.
+The average ranks of vote-boosting using the four different base learners are displayed in \figurename~\ref{demsar_base}.
+In this diagram, the differences of average ranks between methods that are connected by a horizontal solid line are not statistically significant according to a Nemenyi test (p-value $<$ 0.05).

+From the results presented in Table~\ref{tab:results1_base} and \figurename~\ref{demsar_base}, one concludes that vote-boosting composed of random trees has the best overall accuracy: except in {\it Boston}, {\it Horse-colic}, and {\it Parkinsons}, these types of ensembles achieve the lowest or second lowest average test errors.
+Notwithstanding, according to the Nemenyi test, the average rank differences are statistically significant only with respect to the use of stumps (see \figurename~\ref{demsar_base}).